mariochem/mariochem.github.io/README.md

 # mariochem.github.io
-Presentation
+this place is used to learn about GitHub.
-this place is used to learn about GitHub
+Make a presentation about projects are the main purpose.